kkorshunova/multichain-martini-go/README.md

-# [temp name]: sorted_goVirt
+# "Snake Oil"
 ## Description:
-This script is the generalization of the Martini-Go scheme (originally developed by Poma et al., 2017) for multichain CG protein complexes.
+This script is a variation of the Martini-Go scheme (originally developed by Poma et al., 2017) for multichain CG protein homopolymers.

-UPDATED (230919) features include:
+Features include:
  - *inter*molecular and *intra*molecular Go-bonds are clearly distinguished, with two separate $\varepsilon$-values defined by the user
  - separation of Go-bonds is realized via the combination of multiple virtual site (VS) and exclusion groups
  - flexible chain identification procedure
- - NEW: single chain output for homopolymers (make sure to use `modulo-ft` branch)
+ - single chain output for homopolymers

 ## Repository content:
 - `sorted_goVirt.py`: the script